FelipenerySilva/Grain-Yield--Linear-Model-Selection-and-Regularization/README.md

 (Na), Phosphorus (P), and Zinc (Zn).
 As can be seen in Figure 1, there were a number of points in the site location grid where data was not available.

-We are interested in determining which soil nutrients are most important in determining grain yield.
+This project was part of the Predictive Analytics course from the University of Newcastle (Uon).

-This project was part of my Predictive Analytics course from the University of Newcastle (Uon).
+R Studio was used to prepare a R Markdown document from which I created a single pdf document.